-When you offer your photos for sale to stock photo agencies, the rights you offer to users via an agency are generally either rights-
+When you offer your photos for sale to stock photo agencies, the rights you offer to users via an agency are generally either rights- managed or royalty-free.

 Rights-managed means that a customer buys the right to use your photo for a specific purpose; for example a magazine may buy a picture to use once in a specific issue, and if they want to use the image again they’ll have to buy the right to do so again.

 Royalty-free means that the customer pays one fee and can then use the image as many times as they like.

 Some royalty-free agreements may restrict usage for a single purpose – so if someone buys a picture to print on a T-shirt they can produce as many T-shirts as they like, but if they want to print the same image on a mug, they’ll need to pay another fee.

 Various factors determine the price charged for the use of an image, and therefore how much you’ll earn.